Harrietbrown/workbench_tutorial/05_Exercises.rst

 #.
 Load the File "GEM38370_Focussed_Legacy.nxs" using the algorithm: ``GEM38370_Focussed_Legacy = Load("GEM38370_Focussed_Legacy")``

 #.
-Before plotting from workspaces you will need to set your subplot up with the mantid projection so it can interpret them.
+Before plotting from workspaces you will need to set your subplot up with the Mantid projection so it can interpret them.
 To do this include:

    ``fig,ax = plt.subplots(subplot_kw = {"projection": "mantid"})``